JenniferRondineau/Contalign/README.md

 # Requirements / Dependencies
 Contalign depends on the samtools library <http://samtools.sourceforge.net>, the BWA library <http://bio-bwa.sourceforge.net>, and HTSlib <http://www.htslib.org>.
-Building him requires samtools and BWA development files to be installes on the build machine.
+Building him requires samtools and BWA development files to be installed on the build machine.

 # Download & install